American skier Shiffrin leads 1st run in GS at worlds

-MERIBEL, France (AP) — American skier Mikaela Shiffrin posted the fastest time in the opening run of the giant slalom at the world championships Thursday.
+MERIBEL, France (AP) — American skier Mikaela Shiffrin took the lead in the giant slalom at the world championships on Thursday, a day after an unexpected split with longtime coach Mike Day.

+“My skiing felt really good everywhere.
+The most important thing was I didn’t make any big mistakes,” Shiffrin said.
+“So I have to take a good balance of these tactics (for) the second run — smart skiing but also full aggression, because everybody had a run on the hill now so everybody can kind of step it up a notch.”

+Day, the skier's head coach since 2016, left the team during the middle of the world championships after Shiffrin informed him that she planned to take a new direction with her staff at the end of the season.

-The American trailed Worley by 0.30 at the final split but clocked the fastest time of all skiers in the final section.
+Shiffrin trailed Worley by 0.30 seconds at the final split but the American clocked the fastest time of all skiers in the final section.

-“I felt very good with my skiing.
-I was not safe anywhere, I was always pushing,” Shiffrin said.
-“I thought that I would be slower down here on this pitch.
-So I was really trying to push here.”
+“I actually thought that I would be slower than everybody on the last split.
+Because on these pitches this season, I have always been a little bit off,” Shiffrin said.
+“So when I was skiing I kept thinking, you have to push harder, push harder, push harder.
+So I guess that was the right tactic in the end.”

 Shiffrin was the 2018 Olympic champion and won five of the last six giant slaloms on the World Cup circuit.